AmadeusK525/Amadeus-Writer/README.md

   - The file size is currently pretty large, 20Mb+, but that's because all of the assets (icons, background images..) are embedded in the executable for convinence reasons.
 The application by itself takes about 6Mb of storage (for now).

-  - For now you can test out everything from free, but someday when I finishe it I do plan to put it up for sale.
-The price won't be anything huge though, something like $5.00 or $10.00, just so I'm a little compensated for the work I've done.
-I hope you all enjoy writing with it as much as I am writing it!
+  - For now you can test out everything for free, but someday when I finish it I do plan to put it up for sale.
+The price won't be anything huge though, definitely one of the cheapest alternatives in the market compared to things like Scrivener, Vellum (which are both great apps!) and subscription-based software.
+I hope you all enjoy writing *with it* as much as I am writing *it*!

 ## Screenshots